barebox/barebox/Documentation/devel/porting.rst

    ``relocate_to_adr()`` does and in addition moves the piggy data (the usually compressed barebox appended to the prebootloader).

-Of course, for these functions to work.
-The linker script needs to ensure that the ELF relocation records are included in the final image and define start and end markers so code can iterate over them.
+Of course, for these functions to work, the linker script needs to ensure that the ELF relocation records are included in the final image and define start and end markers so code can iterate over them.

-To ease debugging, even when relocation has no yet happened, barebox supports ``DEBUG_LL``, which acts similarly to the PBL console, but does not require relocation.
+To ease debugging, even when relocation has not yet happened, barebox supports ``DEBUG_LL``, which acts similarly to the PBL console, but does not require relocation.
 This is incompatible with multi-image, so this should only be considered while debugging.